 Good habits to reduce the risk of fire in your home

-- Keep the oven, hob and grill clean – built-up fat and bits of food can start a fire
+Keep the oven, hob and grill clean.
+A build up of fat and grease can easily catch fire

 Cooking with oil